ethhub-io/ethhub/using-ethereum/running-a-node/parity.md

 # Parity

-## Introduction
+## Summary

 Parity is an implementation of the Ethereum protocol written in Rust, a systems programming language.

-It is developed and actively maintained by a third party.
+It is developed and actively maintained by Parity Technologies.

-The Github repository is located [here](https://github.com/paritytech/parity-ethereum)

 ## Requirements